Slavery and human trafficking statement (2020-21)

 In line with requirements placed upon Durham County Council, there is commitment to ensuring there is no modern slavery and/or human trafficking in our supply chains.

 Durham County Council has a corporate crosscutting role as an employer, community leader and procurer with responsibility to safeguard people within our communities.
 This extends responsibilities to Adult Social Care, Children's Social Care, Housing, Corporate Procurement, Human Resources as well as Community Safety.
 Durham County Council works closely with Durham Constabulary and other enforcement agencies as appropriate to share intelligence and work collaboratively to address issues relating to modern slavery or human trafficking.
-In 2017-2018 and working with partners, guidance and clear pathways to support and signpost victims for appropriate support has taken place.
+Working with partners, guidance and clear pathways to support and signpost victims for appropriate support is in place.

 As a Council, there are a wide range of policies and processes in place that reflect our commitment to prevent modern slavery and human trafficking in everything that we do.